Male androgenic hair loss

 As a continuously growing & metabolically-active tissue, hair requires high levels of available nutrients for hair cell DNA synthesis & development.
 In terms of nutrient supply however, hair is a ‘non-essential’ tissue – receiving its full nutrient supply only after vital tissues have been accommodated.
 For this reason the taking of a quality multi vitamin/mineral & amino acid supplement is often advised******.

-Other general causes of hair loss in males is alopecia areata or the ‘scarring’ alopecias; poor dietary habits, illness/accidents, surgical procedures (especially where significant blood loss has occurred), certain prescription or illicit drugs (including anabolic steroids), or severe stress* from whatever cause.
+When a male of any age presents with hair loss, it should not be assumed the problem is male genetic thinning.
+Other general causes of hair loss in males are alopecia areata (or other autoimmune scalp conditions; illness/accidents or surgical procedures (especially where significant blood loss has occurred), certain prescription or illicit drugs (including anabolic steroids), or severe emotional stress.